Back To TOP

 What Causes Dogs to Get Hot Spots?

-8. Moisture left on the skin from bathing, swimming, or other activities
+10. Moisture trapped on the skin after bathing, swimming, or rainy walks.

 READ MORE DOG CARE GUIDES